Kitura/Swift-SMTP/README.md

 let dataAttachment = Attachment(data: data,
                                 mime: "application/json",
                                 name: "file.json",
-                                inline: false // send as a standalone attachment )
+                                inline: false) // send as a standalone attachment

 let mail = Mail(from: from,
                 to: [to],
-                subject: "Here's a photo and JSON file!",
+                subject: "Check out this image and JSON file!",
-                attachments: [htmlAttachment, dataAttachment] // attachments we created earlier )
+                attachments: [htmlAttachment, dataAttachment]) // attachments we created earlier

 smtp.send(mail)

-// Each type of attachment has additional parameters for further customization
+/* Each type of attachment has additional parameters for further customization */
 ```

 ### Send multiple mails